-We intend to apply to list our Class A common stock on the Nasdaq Global Select Market under the symbol "WISH."
+We have applied to list our Class A common stock on the Nasdaq Global Select Market under the symbol "WISH."

-See the section titled "Risk Factors" beginning on page 19 to read about factors you should consider before deciding to invest in shares of our Class A common stock.
+See the section titled "Risk Factors" beginning on page 21 to read about factors you should consider before deciding to invest in shares of our Class A common stock.